johnmanjohnston/melodylounge/capstone/README.md

 `profile.js` hanldes the tab for looking at a profile.
 We query the server to get songs by the user's profile that we want to see, and we show the songs UI to the user.

 `playlist.js` handles playlist operations.
 We have functions to create, rename, and delete playlists.
-We also have functions to view songs in a playlist, add  and remove to/from a playlist.
-All these functions send a fetch request to the server to carry out such operations.
+We also have functions to view songs in a playlist, add and remove songs to/from a playlist.
+All these functions send a fetch request to the server to carry out such operations, which are protected by CSRF, and authorized on the server.

 `global.css` has the CSS code that is used across all pages for MelodyLounge.